By Caitlin Dodds

 The statistics on mobile versus desktop Internet usage are amazing.
 While about 25% of all web traffic in the U.S. is mobile traffic, one half of all local searches are performed on mobile devices.
 Since signing agents are local business owners, you can be sure that some traffic to your site is going to be via a smart phone.
 Consider whether your website is easy to navigate for mobile users, or whether it will take too long to load on their device.
 A lot of mobile searches draw from Yelp, so if you’re not listed there, you might be missing out.
 A lot of “build your own website” providers will offer “responsive design” options as part of your package.
 Make sure you look for this option as it will ensure that your website is mobile-friendly.

 This comes with a caveat, because you don’t want to use too many keywords or your website will look “spammy”.
 You want to use keywords primarily in the web page address (called the URL), in the page description, title, headers and text.
+Owner of Sunshine Signing Connection, Herb Willis says, “Search spiders pay attention to the words used in the H1 tag [title of the page], so you should focus on incorporating your keywords there."
 However, it is more important that your page is user-friendly and readable, so if your keywords are interfering with user experience, you need to reword your content or forgo using those keywords.

 Make sure that your location and services are clear.
 If you have a services page, take the opportunity to list the different industries you serve: real estate, mortgage signing, loan signing, power-of-attorney signing, etc. Consider what your clients are actually searching for, and see if there is a natural way to include that.
 You can take advantage of a lot more keywords by having a blog.

 Have User-Friendly Page Descriptions And Titles

 Even basic website templates give you the option to fill in page descriptions and titles.
 This allows you to name your page appropriately and fill in an accurate description of the page.